History of chemical warfare: World War I

 World War I-era chemical ammunition is still found, unexploded, at former battle, storage, or test sites and poses an ongoing threat to inhabitants of Belgium, France and other countries.
 Camp American University where American chemical weapons were developed and later buried, has undergone 20 years of remediation efforts.

 After the war, the most common method of disposal of chemical weapons was to dump them into the nearest large body of water.
 As many as 65,000 tons of chemical warfare agents may have been dumped in the Baltic Sea alone; agents dumped in that sea included mustard gas, phosgene, lewisite (β-chlorovinyldichloroarsine), adamsite (diphenylaminechloroarsine), Clark I (diphenylchloroarsine) and Clark II (diphenylcyanoarsine).
 Over time the containers corrode, and the chemicals leaked out.
 On the sea floor, at low temperatures, mustard gas tends to form lumps within a "skin" of chemical byproducts.
 These lumps can wash onto shore, where they look like chunks of waxy yellowish clay.
 They are extremely toxic, but the effects may not be immediately apparent.

 Interwar period

 During the interwar period, chemical agents were occasionally used to subdue populations and suppress rebellion.
 In 1925, 16 of the world's major nations signed the Geneva Protocol, thereby pledging never to use chemical weapons in interstate warfare again.
 Notably, while the United States delegation under presidential authority signed the Protocol, it was not ratified until 1975.
-The Protocol does not ban the development or production of chemical weapons nor it applies to non-international armed conflicts.
+The Protocol does not ban the development or production of chemical weapons nor does it cover their use in non-international armed conflicts.